-How long employed at Cal Farley’s: 12 years
+How long employed at Cal Farley’s: Since 2007

 Qualifications & experience: Master’s degree, state and nationally licensed as a professional counselor and supervisor.
 Child care administrator’s license, 22 years in childcare including wilderness programming, juvenile justice, after-school programming and domestic violence/sexual assault.

-Immediate family members: Husband Michael Hawk and two daughters Carsen, 12, and Riley, 15.
+Immediate family members: Husband Michael Hawk and two daughters Carsen and Riley.

 What is the best part of your job?
 Having the opportunity to do so much for so many kids and families; we have the most amazing resources here — physical, spiritual, emotional, financial which allows us the ability to truly individualize care.

 What is the most challenging part of your job?
 Even with all of these resources, amazing people, outstanding training and extensive experience — there are times when this environment is not a good fit for a child.
 Not being able to help in the way we want to is extremely sad for me.

 Describe the moment you realized how important your work/Cal Farley’s is to the children we serve: When I began to understand it takes a healthy community of healthy adults to raise healthy children.
 We have the ability to help change a child’s trajectory in a way that can have undeniable positive consequences for his/her future relationships with others such as being a spouse, a neighbor and especially a parent.
 We can break some of the cycles which concern us as a society — addiction issues, abuse, homelessness, poverty.